What’s “NORMAL” when it comes to weddings?

 Again, you don’t have to do anything during your wedding day you don’t want to do.
-If you’d rather a low key cake cutting moment, we can do it off to the side without the DJ announcing it like a monster truck race.
+If you’d rather a low key cake cutting moment, we can do it off to the side without the DJ announcing it.

 12. Church Ceremonies:

-Where you get married is totally your choice.
+Where you get married is a big decision.
 Probably decided before you pick a photographer.

 Forget about what someone else considers “normal”.
 Instead: